 Precision, repeatability, and process optimization are essential across all sectors of modern manufacturing.
 Whether producing hardened steel drivetrain components, aerospace-grade titanium structures, or complex parts in a job shop, manufacturers must consistently maximize machine and tool performance.
 Advancements in CAM software support complex toolpaths, including high-efficiency milling (HEM), trochoidal milling, and helical (circular) interpolation.
-These strategies, when paired with application-specific cutting tools, provide measurable gains in material removal rates, improved chip evacuation, reduced thermal loads, and extended tool life—leading to significant reductions in cycle time and overall production costs.
+These strategies, when paired with application-specific cutting tools, provide measurable gains in material removal rates, improved chip evacuation, reduced thermal loads, and extended tool life, which lead to significant reductions in cycle time and overall production costs.

 End Mills for HEM